Charity Number: 301765

 Mrs Catriona Hayward continues to be employed as our Business and Events Coordinator.
 The Trustees are very grateful to Mrs Hayward for her continued efforts to support existing Hall users and in winning new business.

-Mrs Caroline Keen took over as our Caretaker in February 2024.
-Mrs Emelia Rutt remains involved in providing Caretaking services for the Hall and we wish to place on record our appreciation for the continued commitment and support of Mrs Keen and Mrs Rutt.
+Mrs Caroline Keen continues as our Caretaker and we wish to place on record our appreciation for her continued commitment and support.

 Policy Documents

-We have policy documents covering all of the key areas of the Hall’s functions, including finance, Health and Safety, bookings, maintenance and safeguarding; these were updated in March 2025.
+We have policy documents covering all of the key areas of the Hall’s functions, including finance, Health and Safety, bookings, maintenance and safeguarding; these were updated in March 2026.
+We commenced work on a new Fire Safety Plan and Policy.
 We have a Business Plan which is updated annually.
 All of these documents have been published on our website.
-A Strategy Document for the 5 Year period, 2025-2030 is under development and will be published later this year.
+A Strategy Document for the 5 Year period, 2025-2030 was published last year.

-Gardening and external maintenance continues to be delivered by a team of volunteers (with the original name of the ‘Ground Force’), saving us several hundred pounds in costs and their efforts are greatly appreciated by the Trustees.
-Their work plan has been shaped in part by the closer relationship we have established with Wilder Bramley, who provide us with helpful guidance, and they have facilitated replanting schemes in some parts of our perimeter.
+Throughout the year, work was undertaken to deal with wear and tear issues arising from the volume of users alongside routine maintenance activity.
+Aside from small repairs and upgrades, these included dealing with an infestation by honey bees in the cavity wall of the main hall (they were safely removed), and cleaning of the overhead light baskets in the main hall.
+Gardening and external maintenance has continued to be delivered by a team of volunteers, saving us several hundred pounds in costs and their efforts are greatly appreciated by the Trustees.
+We have continued to pursue a more sustainable, greener, approach to managing our external spaces and we continue to benefit from the relationship we have established with Wilder Bramley, who provide us with helpful guidance, and they have facilitated replanting schemes in some parts of our perimeter.

 Financial situation

-Our year-end figures have yet to be audited but income from hirings during 2024-25 amounted to £47,185.54 (compared to income from hirings for the previous year of £47,780.30 (audited figure)).
-While this suggests that income has fallen slightly year on year, we reached year end with a significant sum owed to the Hall Treasurer as a consequence of late payment by hirers; we will be taking steps to reduce the number of late payers during the year ahead.
+Our year-end figures have yet to be audited but income from hirings during 2025-26 amounted to £49,162 (compared to income from hirings for the previous year of £46,157 (audited figure)).
 These figures do not take into account grant payments for capital expenditure on some of the specific projects mentioned above.

-Expenditure in 2024-25 was £42,055.14 (compared to £42,106.22 (audited figure) in the previous year).
-This slight fall in expenditure may reflect the efforts made by Trustees and volunteers to deal with maintenance and gardening issues, thereby reducing costs.
+Expenditure in 2025-26 was £45,768 (compared to £42,055 (audited figure) in the previous year).
+Both income and expenditure increased by around £3,000 each but cost savings from voluntary efforts to maintain the Hall and reduced utility charges following a review with our supplier have helped, alongside increased user rates as noted above.
 But wear and tear from higher user levels will increase pressure on our maintenance budget as the fabric of the main hall building continues to age (now over 50 years old).

 In addition, we currently hold a reserve of £17,000, some of which may need to be committed in support of our maintenance projects during the year ahead.